Lincoln Crossing Elementary Boundary Reassignment

 When will this change occur?

-This will begin the 2028-2029 school year.
+This would begin the 2028-2029 school year.
 The 2025-2026 third grade students would be the first class to attend Glen Edwards Middle School and Lincoln High School thereafter.

 We pay Mello Roos (a.k.a.
 CFDs) in our area that guarantees us enrollment at TBMS and TBHS, how are you addressing that?